 - Do I want the cheapest means of communication?

-Answering these questions will help you decide whether you will need a data bundle with a small amount, or a large amount of data allotment; or just a simple call and text plan with no data (pay-as-you-go).
+Answering these questions will help you decide whether you will need a data bundle with a small amount, or a large amount of data allotment; or just a simple call and text plan with no data (basic handheld phone and SIM).

 Here are your main options when it comes to cell phones abroad:

-1) Bring your own phone and use your own U.S. provider’s international service:
+1) Bring your own phone and use your own U.S. provider’s international service plan:

 This option means bringing your own smartphone with you and ordering an “international plan” through your own U.S. provider (i.e., Verizon, AT&T, etc.).
 This may be the easiest option since you are already familiar with your own smartphone, and it has all of your apps and contacts already installed.
 I can’t say it’s the cheapest option though, since the rates typically are higher than if you were to rent directly from a provider abroad.

-2) Bring your own phone and rent an international SIM card from PicCell wireless or another provider abroad (Vodafone, TIM, etc.):
+2) Bring your own unlocked smartphone and rent an international SIM card from a provider abroad (Vodafone, TIM, etc.):

-- If you choose to rent/buy a SIM card from a local store such as Vodafone, TIM, etc., you will need to get this information directly from those providers.
-SAI on-site staff may be able to help you find the best options, but it will be your responsibility to compare offerings and make the final decision.
+If you choose this route, you will need to gather information upon arrival from your provider options.
+SAI on-site staff will give you basic information about your options during orientation, but it will be your responsibility to compare offerings and make a final decision.

-3) Rent both the phone and SIM card from PicCell or another provider abroad (Vodafone, TIM, etc.):
+4) Rent or buy the smartphone and SIM card from a provider abroad (Vodafone, TIM, etc.):

 When to Decide: